 - Too much makeup or paying attention to your appearance

-6. Are you addicted to your own routine?
+6. Are you addicted to your routine?

 The trouble with an addiction is that sometimes you don't even realize it.
 That's certainly true when it comes to routine.
 Going to the same bar or restaurant every week or hanging out on the couch every day from the beginning of the evening doesn't help in finding the right one.

-If you're stuck and thus addicted to your own routine, it's time to change it.
+If you're stuck and thus addicted to your routine, it's time to change it.
 Do things you wouldn't otherwise do and go to places you've never been before.
 If the true one doesn't come to you, you will have to discover places and ways by yourself.

 Continuously doing something different and trying something different also contributes to being able to have a pleasant conversation.
 Because you have done and experienced so much, there is always something you are interested in together.

-7. Do you compare possible partners with your ex, a friend or a family member?
+7. Do you compare possible partners with your ex, a friend, or a family member?

-One of the worst things you can do to someone compares them to your ex, friend or relative.
+One of the worst things you can do to someone compares them to your ex, friend, or relative.
 You see a certain behavior or style of communication and immediately judge that the person is going to be like them.

 The person you meet can't help that you had a negative experience with someone who had similar behavior.
-And the fact that the behavior is similar does not mean that it is the same!
+And the fact that the behavior is identical does not mean that it is the same!

-In addition, when it comes to a relationship after a date, you include the negative feelings and thoughts in the relationship.
+Besides, when it comes to a relationship after a date, you include the negative feelings and thoughts in the relationship.
 That is not pleasant for anyone.
 Certainly not for yourself.

 8. Do you have enough passion and zest for life?

 Some people don't know what they want in life and therefore live without much passion or zest for life.
-This is a pity because one of the most attractive qualities for both men and women is having and being able to express your passion.
+It is a pity because one of the most attractive qualities for both men and women is having and being able to express your passion.

 When we talk about something we have passion about, we know what we want to say and how we want to say it so that the other person can relate to it.
-Our eyes shine, our body is relaxed, we show lust for life and that is contagious.
+Our eyes shine, our body is relaxed, we show lust for life, and that is contagious.

 Passion is often not something you get or suddenly arise.
-Developing passion takes time, focus and deepening.
+Developing passion takes time, focus, and deepening.
 Passion is something you care about a lot, that you would like to spend day and night on and that you can talk about endlessly.

-If you don't know what you want in life you can ask for help from a life coach or a career coach.
+If you don't know what you want in life, you can ask for help from a life coach or a career coach.
 You can also read a lot of books on a variety of subjects.
-Not finding your passion is often due to a lack of knowledge about what there is to do and experience in the world.
+Not finding your passion is often due to a lack of knowledge about what there is to do and to experience in the world.